abhishm/abhishm.github.io/_posts/2018-01-02-Thompson-Sampling.md

 6. We update the priors on the parameters using the observed reward.
 7. We repeat the above procedure using the new posterior distribution.

-# Thompson Sampling in Action
+# Thompson Sampling in action

 Now lets apply the Thompson Sampling to our restaurant hunting problem and see how does it help us in resolving the problem.
 1. Since we don't know anything about the restaurants initially, we can assume that the $$\theta_1$$ and $$\theta_2$$ parameters are uniformly distributed between $$0$$ and $$1$$.
 Note that we can also write a uniform distribution between $$0$$ and $$1$$ as a beta-distribution $$B(1, 1)$$.
 Please read more about the beta-distribution [here](https://en.wikipedia.org/wiki/Beta_distribution) which is going to be helpful in understanding the upcoming text.